sundeepbassi/djangopetblog/README.md

 The moving of the site pagination, view likes and view post list to the done section of the kanban board for agile development was shown in the walkthrough video I think therefore I blog.

-was shown in the walkthrough video I think therefore I blog.
+The moving of the open a post and view comments to the progress section of the kanban board was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.